 Hi Aunt Vadge,

-So I have only ever had sex with one person (my fiancé) and we have sex almost every other night.
-Three days ago my vagina started hurting during intercourse and it kept getting worse.
-So yesterday I asked my fiancé to look at it and took a picture for me.
-I saw about two cuts that look like they came from stretching my skin too far and I had about three sores that were flesh-colored.
+I’ve only ever had sex with one person, my fiancé, and we have sex most nights.
+Three days ago my vagina started hurting during sex and it kept getting worse, so I had a look with my fiancé’s help.
+I could see a couple of small cuts that looked like they came from the skin stretching too far, plus about three flesh-coloured sores.

 Yours,